Little Ponton and Stroxton: Civil parish

 The parish was created in 1931 by combining the former civil parishes of Little Ponton and Stroxton.

 Local democracy is represented by a parish council, which has been criticised for certain technical failings.
+A Community Governance Review exploring whether to abolish the council, restore it, or instigate a merger with its neighbour at Great Ponton, was initiated in 2023.
+Concluding in 2024, 65.9% of Community Governance Review respondents answered that they preferred no change, with 55% of those who wished change backing merger with Great Ponton's parish council.

 History

 The site of a Roman settlement at Saltersford on the Witham has been identified as the Roman town of Causennae or Causennis mentioned in the Antonine itinerary.
 Saltersford itself was part of an ancient trading route from Droitwich to the Wash.

 Part of the Roman road of Ermine Street (known locally as the High Dyke) passes through the parish.